hehao98/CommentAnalysis/Working/IDEA.md

       * Application (e.g. Android apps, desktop apps, Web apps, etc)
       * Tool (command line or GUI tool for a specific purpose, like compiler)
       * Service (for running on a server)
-      * System (e.g. a database system, or a distributed data management system)
+      * System (e.g. a database system, a distributed data management system or a driver)
       * Plugin (need to be installed on another software, e.g. game mods or IDE plugins)
    * Educational
-      * Examples (examples for using a library, framework or for building a specific type of application)
+      * Examples (examples for using a library, framework or for building a specific type of application, and reference implementation of a specification)
       * Tutorials (a deliberately designed tutorial for a specific topic)
       * Notes (example code or blogs with no specific topic)
       * Books (code in a book related to programming)